 How To Price Your Fashion Line

-One of the most challenging and critical pieces to starting your fashion business is determining how much to charge for your fashion line.
+One of the most challenging aspects to starting a fashion business is determining how much to charge for your fashion line.

 When businesses under-price their product, this can be extremely detrimental to their bottom line and reputation.